-b.
-I Use of Restrictive Interventions.
-(Se lect one)): ------ -------- ------------- ---------------- ----- ------ ------ ---- i.
+- - The use of restrictive interventions is permitted during the course of the delivery of waiver services Complete Items G-2-b-i and G-2-b-ii. - i.
 Safeguards Concerning the Use of Restrictive Interventions.
 Specify the safeguards that the State has in effect concerning the use of interventions that restrict participant movement, participant access to other individuals, locations or activities, restrict participant rights or employ aversive methods (not including restraints or seclusion) to modify behavior.
 State laws, regulations, and policies referenced in the specification are available to CMS upon request through the Medicaid agency or the operating agency.

-\circ The State does not permit or prohibits the use of restrictive interventions Specify the State agency (or agencies) responsible for detecting the unauthorized use of restrictive intervention and how this oversight is conducted and its frequency: IS a result of challenging behavior during times or places which would otherwise be considered private.
+Restrictive procedures are defined in DHS policy as those which result in the limitation of the member's rights including their communication with others, access to leisure activities, money or personal property, goods or services, movement at home or the community or any direct observational procedures specified as a result of challenging behavior during times or places which would otherwise be considered private.
 Use of restrictive procedures is regulated by OAC 340:100-5-50 through 340:100-5-58.
 Aversive conditioning procedures, withholding meals, breaks, sleep or the ability to maintain personal hygiene, involuntary forfeiture of money or personal property, corporal punishment and the use of exclusionary time-out or timeout rooms are all prohibited.
 Restrictive intervention must be reported via an incident report and critical incident reporting procedure followed.
 DHS/DDS Case Managers as well as the Critical Incident Committee review cases to detect unauthorized use of restraint.
 DHS/DDS Case Managers and Quality Assurance monitoring is also in place to detect any unreported use of restraints.